-- 4.4.
+4.4.
 The section 106 agreement concluded in association with the outline planning permission for this development requires the proportion of affordable housing within the development to be agreed on a phase-by-phase basis.
 For Phase 3 the proportion was fixed in 2010 at 20%.
-As a full application this proposal takes us back to first principles and the presumption established by Core Strategy Policy SP9 that up to a maximum of 40% of dwellings within a development of this scale will be provided as affordable housing, subject to negotiations "having regard to abnormal costs, economic viability and other requirements associated with the development." - 4.5.
+As a full application this proposal takes us back to first principles and the presumption established by Core Strategy Policy SP9 that up to a maximum of 40% of dwellings within a development of this scale will be provided as affordable housing, subject to negotiations "having regard to abnormal costs, economic viability and other requirements associated with the development."

+4.5.
 In this case, given that the applicant's business case for Phase 3 has been based upon the initial agreement to a 20% contribution, it seems reasonable to maintain that commitment for the number of dwellings originally agreed and only to revisit that figure for any increase in dwellings.
 The applicants have accepted that approach and have committed to the principle of a 40% contribution for any dwelling over and above the 560 agreed by way of reserved matters for Phase 3.
-This will require a section 106 agreement (or deed of variation to the existing section 106 agreement) and, taking into account existing commitments, will result in a total of 13 affordable dwellings within Phase 3G.
+Taking into account existing commitments this will result in a total of 6 affordable dwellings within Phase 3F, with another 3 units in Phase 3K (to the west) needed to meet the overall increased provision.
+This will require a section 106 agreement, or deed of variation to the existing section 106 agreement.